dmta9796/hrext07-my-cruddy-app/README.md

 project ideas
-- add something to a globe api
+- add something to a globe map
 - idea board
 - sentiment analysis.
 - music lyrics analyzer (guess genre of music?)
 - flashcards
 - recipe cookbook. (append a rating to recipe)
+- data visualizer of some sort.
+	- would need a dataset api.
+	- could visualize weather perhaps.
 	-
+- storyboard management for worldbuilding?
 -
 -
 -
 -